• Skip to primary navigation

 Physical activity may also:

-Health experts often recommend at least 150 minutes of moderate exercise per week for cardiovascular health.
+Health experts often recommend at least 150 minutes of moderate exercise per week for cardiovascular health and overall physical well-being.

 Avoiding Smoking and Excess Alcohol

-Certain habits can negatively affect cholesterol and heart health.
+Certain habits can negatively affect cholesterol levels and increase the risk of cardiovascular disease.

-• Smoking damages blood vessels and increases the risk of atherosclerosis.
+• Smoking damages blood vessels and contributes to plaque buildup in artery walls

-• Excessive alcohol consumption may also raise triglyceride levels and contribute to cardiovascular problems.
+• Excessive alcohol consumption can raise triglycerides and contribute to high cholesterol and other cardiovascular problems

-Reducing these habits can support healthier cholesterol levels and improve overall health.
+Reducing these habits helps support better cholesterol levels, improve circulation, and promote overall health.

 Therapeutic Lifestyle Changes

-Doctors often recommend therapeutic lifestyle changes that include diet improvements, physical activity, and weight management.
+Doctors often recommend therapeutic lifestyle changes that include diet improvements, physical activity, and weight management to lower cholesterol naturally.

 How Diet and Cholesterol Affect Erectile Function